seanmangar/tri_stats/README.md

   - Athletes ranked `5`-th to `9`-th are more likely to **give their all without strategic calculations**, resulting in **more robust and consistent comparative times across races**.

 What about the data quality?
-- The ITU puts efforts to uniform/standardize race reports and race timings.
+- The World Triathlon puts efforts to uniform/standardize race reports and race timings.
 - But some **manual cleaning** is required.
   - Some information, such as the permission of **wearing wetsuit**, is often missing.
   - Also, I could not find any way to **access the rankings of past years** via the API.